 These are the dedicated PCT members: Barb Carey, Beth Johnson, Dan Donahue, Gail Gosney, Josie Solseng, Pam Turner, Polly Taylor.
 Chris Parke will join the PCT in May when her term on the OUUC Board ends.

 The PCT members offer a ministry of support for those in our community who are experiencing major life changes, such as birth of a child, adoption, loss of job, divorce, or retirement, death of a family member or friend, health problems, illness, hospitalization, isolation due to age, mobility, disability, or other factors.
 Or even a pandemic.

 Also, over this past year, the PCT has been working hard with me to clarify their role and make communication as easy as possible between our community, the PCT and me.
-I’m so pleased to share that the PCT now has a phone line and email that anyone can use to let us know that you have a need.
-You can reach the PCT in two ways:
+You can reach the PCT by emailing email@example.com.